 Just like soaps, shampoos, and hair softeners detergent belongs to a big group of chemicals called surfactants.
 Among most people, a detergent will refer to laundry detergents and dishwashing detergents.

-A detergent is a material with the ability to connect with water and oil at the same time.
+A detergent is basically a material with the ability to connect with water and oil at the same time.
 Since water and oil strive to go separately it’s an important quality.

 In other words, detergents connect water and oil. and this makes them very good for cleaning.